 Diet is important to all of us, but it’s especially important if you or a loved one has diabetes.
 When it comes to managing your blood sugar, knowing how much hidden sugar is found in common foods becomes very important.
+The American Diabetes Association has identified several superfoods that are rich in vitamins, minerals, antioxidants and fiber to aid in planning your low-carb diet.

-A low-sugar diet is healthy for nearly everyone and incorporates many of the basic rules of good eating.
+A low-sugar, low-carb diet is healthy for nearly everyone and incorporates many of the basic rules of good eating.
 While you don’t necessarily have to stop eating old favorites, portion control is key.
 Once you learn what to eat and what not to eat, try to develop meal plans and stick to them for best results.

 How to control carbohydrates